 Fitness trackers and connected gadgets for sports such as golf, cycling and tennis are a dime a dozen these days.
 Basketball has been slow in joining the party, but this has started to change.
-Today there is a small but growing group of products that are leveraging the powers of technology to help you improve your skills on the basketball court.
+Today there is a healthy range of products that are leveraging the powers of technology to help you improve your skills on the basketball court.

 Luckily, you don’t need to wait for the NBA to jump onto the wearables bandwagon.
 Read on for our overview of connected basketball tech you can use today.

 You would not realise there is anything different about this ball just by looking at it.
 It is regulation size and weight with Wilson quality grip and durability.
 There are two sizes to choose from: official (29.5 inches) or intermediate (28.5 inches).
 There are no wires, add-ons to attach to the hoop or wearables to strap on your wrist.

 Below the surface the ball contains a Bluetooth radio, low-power processor, and three-axis accelerometer, which with the help of some cleverly crafted algorithms track your baskets.
 Wilson says its algorithms are 98% accurate on makes and misses.

 Although you can use it in a game, the ball is primarily designed to track a single player’s shots.
 After all, no matter how clever, the basketball can’t tell when it has changed possession.
 This is why Wilson recommends to use the ball and app during solo training.

 After your session, open up the accompanying smartphone app for charts and graphs on your shooting statistics.
 This includes everything from shooting percentages and shot attempts to total time in play.